Ray Lucia

 Raymond Joseph Lucia, Sr. is an American former Certified Financial Planner, former Registered Investment Advisor, author, radio personality and television host.
 He is host of The Ray Lucia Show, a nationally syndicated radio and television financial talk show on the Business Talk Radio Network and the Biz Television network.

-On July 8, 2013, The United States Securities and Exchange Commission (SEC) banned him from associating with an investment adviser, broker or dealer, revoked his license and that of his former company, and slapped both with a fine -- $50,000 to Lucia and $250,000 to his former firm.
+On July 8, 2013, the U.S. Securities and Exchange Commission (SEC) barred Lucia from associating with any investment adviser, broker, or dealer, revoked his license and that of his former firm, and imposed civil penalties of $50,000 on Lucia and $250,000 on the firm.
+On June 16, 2020, Lucia reached a settlement with the SEC, agreed to pay a reduced civil penalty of $25,000, and was granted immediate eligibility to reapply for association with registered securities entities.

 Early life, education, personal life

 Lucia was born in Philadelphia, Pennsylvania.
 His family moved to Poway, California when Lucia was ten years old.
 He went to Palomar College on a football scholarship and earned a teaching degree.
 Before becoming a financial advisor, Lucia was a high school teacher and football coach, and also played guitar and sang in a rock band.
 Lucia and his wife have four children.